-- 1. Patients and families feel safe in EPUT's care

-- 2. Stakeholders have confidence that EPUT is a safe organisation

-- 3. No preventable deaths

-- 4. A reduction in serious incidents

-- 5. A reduction in self-harm
+- 1. Patients and families feel safe in EPUT's care - 2.
+Stakeholders have confidence that EPUT is a safe organisation - 3.
+No preventable deaths - 4.
+A reduction in Patient Safety Incidents for Investigation (PSII) - 5.
+A reduction in self-harm